Brett Burton: 2002-2006 seasons

-Major injuries (2007-2008)
+Major injuries (2007–2008)

 In 2007, Burton started the year by injuring his knee in the first game.
-Due to the Crows' injury ravaged squad, he continued to play on until round 8, when he finally had minor surgery.
-On his return the Crows pushed him forward and he helped the Crows grab on to eighth spot and compete in the finals, but despite a strong showing the Crows could not over come Hawthorn in the Elimination Final.
+Due to the Crows' injury-ravaged squad, he continued to play on until round 8, when he finally had minor surgery.
+On his return the Crows pushed him forward, and he helped the Crows grab on to eighth spot and compete in the finals, but despite a strong showing the Crows could not overcome Hawthorn in the Elimination Final.

 For the first time at the club, Burton was able to complete an uninterrupted pre-season in 2008.
 This paid dividends, with Burton returning to career-best form, playing as a permanent forward and playing every game up until a two-game suspension in round 10.
 On his return, Burton struggled for form but then produced one of his best ever first-half performances against Collingwood in round 15, kicking four goals to give Adelaide a substantial half-time lead.
 At this point, however, disaster struck; in the midst of a Collingwood surge early in the third quarter, Burton's left leg jarred in the ground as he attempted to quickly change direction and he had to be taken off the ground on a mobile stretcher; this demoralized the Crows who were soundly beaten.
 Later that day the club revealed that Burton had torn his ACL and required a full knee reconstruction, which would keep him out of football for 12 months.
 Despite playing only 12 full games, Burton was the Crows' leading goalkicker for the year with 34.
-His contract expired at the end of 2008 and there was plenty of speculation as to whether his career was over.
+His contract expired at the end of 2008, and there was plenty of speculation as to whether his career was over.
 However, Adelaide offered him a reduced contract for 2009, which he accepted.

 2009 season

 Burton made a successful return for the Woodville-West Torrens Eagles in the SANFL during round 14 of the 2009 AFL season, kicking four goals, leading to speculation as to whether or not he would be selected for the Crows' next game against Fremantle.
 He was not, however, and he again played for the Eagles, being a solid contributor despite the team suffering a crushing loss to Sturt.
-He was returned to the senior side the following week against St Kilda, and while he had little impact on that game he shone in the next, kicking four goals against Port Adelaide and cementing his spot as part of a suddenly potent forward line.
+He was returned to the senior side the following week against St Kilda, and, while he had little impact on that game, he shone in the next, kicking four goals against Port Adelaide and cementing his spot as part of a suddenly potent forward line.

 Burton continued to show patches of brilliance at times, including the huge mark against Carlton in the last round of the season that saw him finally claim the Mark of the Year.
 This was intermingled with some lean patches and struggles with injury.
 Questions were asked over whether his time in the game was over at last; however, he has indicated that he wants to play on.